 SplashData reported that the most common password in use today is 123456.
 Not only is this a very weak password to begin with, but people are often reusing their easy to crack password across multiple sites and accounts, as well as sharing them with co-workers.
 Other common employee mistakes when it comes to passwords include physical protections, such as writing them on a sticky note and leaving that on their computer or under their keyboard.
 Employees may also be typing their password without paying attention to wandering eyes that may be watching them.

-There’s a good possibility that your company isn’t backing up the data you are supposed to be, which is a major problem.
+There’s a good possibility that at least one employee in your company isn’t backing up the data he or she is supposed to be, which is a major problem.
 Not only is there a risk of files being lost due to technical issues, there is also danger in losing those files to a cybercriminal.
-During a ransomware attack, a cybercriminal locks a user out of their account and denies them access to their files unless a ransom is paid.
-Even after the ransom is paid, there is no guarantee that the files will be returned, making backup files crucial.
+During a ransomware attack, a cybercriminal locks the user out of their account and denies them access to their files unless a ransom is paid.
+Even after the ransom is paid, there is no guarantee that the files will be returned to the user, making backup files crucial.

 Although these employee mistakes can lead to major issues for your business, it’s not too late to protect yourself and your organization!
 Training your employees on security is vital and a great way to ensure they know what to lookout for to help prevent a hacker from carrying out a successful attack on your business.
 In addition to security awareness training, it is beneficial to share these 5 common mistakes with your employees to bring them to their attention and help them understand the risks they may be presenting.